 Canada pays final homage to Muslim family killed in truck attack

-Veltman, who returns to court on Monday, faces four charges of first-degree murder and one of attempted murder.

-Canadian Prime Minister Justin Trudeau has called the killings a “terrorist attack” and vowed to clamp down on far-right groups and online hate.
+The attack has badly shaken the Muslim community and other Canadians as well.

-“I think we’re emotionally exhausted,” Imam Aarij Anwer told the Canadian Broadcasting Corp before the ceremony.
-“We’re looking forward to having some closure on Saturday.”The city of London, Ontario paid homage Saturday to a Muslim family deliberately mowed down by the driver of a pick-up truck, in an attack that has shocked Canadians and which Prime Minister Justin Trudeau denounced as “terrorist.”
+Several hundred people gathered in London, Ontario on Saturday to pay homage to a Muslim family deliberately mowed down by the driver of a pick-up truck, in an attack that has shocked Canadians and which Prime Minister Justin Trudeau denounced as “terrorist.”

-Four members of the Afzaal family — a man and his wife, their teenage daughter and his mother — were out for a walk in their London neighborhood Sunday when a 20-year-old man in a black pickup truck drove into them on purpose, according to authorities.
+Four members of the Afzaal family — a man and his wife, their teenage daughter and his mother — were out for a walk in their London neighbourhood on Sunday when a 20-year-old man in a black pickup truck drove into them on purpose, according to authorities.

+The public ceremony, with brief remarks and prayers, was broadcast live on major Canadian networks.

+“We are not alone in our grief,” one family member said, adding that messages of condolence and consolation had helped on the long path to healing.

-Funeral services for Salman Afzaal, 46, his wife Madiha, 44, their daughter Yumna, 15 and Salman’s mother Talat, 74, are set for early Saturday afternoon in the London Islamic center.
+The funeral cortege then headed to a cemetery — as people lined the route in a show of solidarity — for the private burial of Salman Afzaal, 46, his wife Madiha, 44, their daughter Yumna, 15 and Salman’s mother Talat, 74.

-A ceremony open to the public is planned on a nearby football field.
+Many people wore either green ribbons, in support of the Muslim community, or mauve ones, Yumna’s favourite color.

-The burial will be private, but people are being encouraged to line up along the route of the funeral cortege in solidarity with the victims of the attack, which has badly shaken the Muslim community and other Canadians as well.
+The attack has badly shaken the Muslim community and other Canadians as well.

-Those taking part are urged to wear either green ribbons, to denounce Islamophobia, or mauve ones, the favorite color of young Yumna.

 People also paid homage Friday in Quebec City, where a January 2017 mosque shooting claimed six lives.

-The latest attack has fueled debate about the prevalence of Islamophobia in Canada and, within the Muslim community, has heightened fears that displaying outward signs of religious affiliation can make a person a target.
+The latest attack has fueled debate about the prevalence of Islamophobia in Canada and, within the Muslim community, heightened fears that outward signs of religious affiliation can make a person a target.

-The imam Aarji Anwer, from the Islamic center, told the CBC public network that he hoped the ceremony would help people grieve and bring some closure.

-In a separate CBC interview, Pakistani Prime Minister Imran Khan said the attack had shocked people across Pakistan.
+In an interview with the CBC network, Pakistani Prime Minister Imran Khan said the attack had shocked people across Pakistan.

 He called on the international community to take action against “hate websites which create hatred amongst human beings.”

-Twenty-year-old Nathaniel Veltman, who has no criminal record and no known link to any extremist group, has been charged with four counts of first-degree murder and one of attempted murder.
+Twenty-year-old Nathaniel Veltman, who has no criminal record and no known link to any extremist group, has been charged in the attack with four counts of first-degree murder and one of attempted murder.

 Police, who say the attack was planned and motivated by hatred, have not ruled out adding terrorism-related charges.